Protecting and respecting limits

 Sexually abusive behaviour

-When you are persuaded into doing something by force or threats, this is called coercion.
-When there is coercion, your limits are not being respected.
-If you are coerced into doing certain kinds of sexual acts (for instance: sexual intercourse, kissing, touching, sexual comments, sex work), this is called sexually abusive behaviour or sexual abuse.
+When you are persuaded into doing something by force or threats, it is called coercion.
+When there is coercion, your boundaries are not being respected.
+If you are coerced into doing certain kinds of sexual act (for instance: sexual intercourse, kissing, touching, sexual comments, sex work), this is called sexually abusive behaviour or sexual abuse.

-Respecting each other’s limits is important.
+Respecting each other’s boundaries is important.
 Abuse can cause psychological and health problems.
 Moreover, sexually abusive behaviour and other partner violence are forbidden by law.

-If you have difficulties in persuading your partner into having sexual intercourse, try to discuss this together.
-Sex is more than just sexual intercourse.
+If you would like to have intercourse and your partner doesn’t, try to discuss this together.
+Sex is about more than just sexual intercourse.
 Being physically close to each other is equally important for your wellbeing and your relationship.

 Sexual abuse can also occur outside a relationship, for example with relatives, acquaintances and ex-partners.